EyadAbdelfatah/Create-TaskQuestions/Free Response.md

 }
 ```

-function takes the inputed content to see whether it was a file or not and based on that,
+function takes the inputed content to see whether it was a file or not and based on that,the program puts teh twext oln screen

 ### Question 2